 I’m going to try the raw food thing for a month!
 That completely immersive and beautiful dinner we had at Pure Food & Wine back in September left a pretty serious impression on me.
 It was so innovative, colourful, satisfying and, most importantly, energizing and inspiring.
 Sometimes destination restaurant experiences have that sleepy after-effect, but not this time.
 We had three courses, cocktails, the whole bit, and just bounced right outta there afterward.
 I’m pretty sure I observed out loud at least 7 times how awesome and vibrant I felt.

 I’m not a stranger to raw foods or anything, but I wanted to give the lifestyle a very sincere effort for a lot of reasons.
-I feel like my creative nature might need a slight kick in the pants–just been in steady resting mode with foods and preparation methods lately.
 Certain constraints seem to reveal a whole new world more often than not–i.e. travel, changing careers, using twitter as a communication medium.
 You can lose those everyday crutches and gain a new set of tools/capabilities once you decide that the lead-up actions are worthwhile.
 Any shred of personal growth is so valuable to me, so yep, I dug out the dehydrator and bought myself some lucuma.